 OneSource Learning and Development Center was founded by Tonya Daye.
-The organization was initially designed to educate adolescents in K-12, teens and families on teen pregnancy, pregnancy prevention, reducing health disparities and risky behaviors, while providing supportive services, but expanded to capture expectant parents and children from birth to 5, because of the importance of Health & Wellness, Physical Development, Cognition, Social and Emotional Development, Language and Communication and School Readiness.
+The organization was initially designed to educate adolescents in K-12, teens and families on teen pregnancy, pregnancy prevention, reducing health disparities and risky behaviors, while providing supportive services, but expanded to capture pregnant and parenting teens to ensure both the mother & father and child can have the best outcome.
+Understanding the importance of Early Child Development, OneSource offered parents in-home and off-site services teaching the importance of Health & Wellness, Physical Development, Cognition, Social and Emotional Development, Language and Communication and School Readiness.

 Tonya overcame physical, emotional and a verbally abusive relationship and believes given education, awareness and an opportunity, you can create a sustainable future and live a fulfilled life by focusing-forward.

-Tonya is a Wife, Mother, Author, Certified Life & Career Coach, and Public Speaker.
-Tonya and her husband has four children, two daughters and two sons, with one son receiving a diagnosis of Sensory Processing Disorder (SPD)/Autism at the age of five.
-Based upon personal experience, she realized the importance of ensuring parents are educated, whether their child have special needs or not, access to various intervention services early in a child's life, access to affordable quality childcare and knowledge of programs that's inclusive of special needs children.
+Tonya is a Author, Certified Life & Career Coach, and Public Speaker.
+Based upon personal experience, she realized the importance of ensuring parents are educated and have access to various intervention services early in a child's life, access to affordable quality childcare and knowledge of programs that's inclusive of special needs children.
 She concentrates in working with both men and women of all ages to overcome hardships, difficulties, behaviors and patterns that would interfere with long-standing goals and to reach their fullest potential.